 - Migratory children living in any of the circumstances described above

 Educational Rights of homeless children and youth

-Under the McKinney-Vento Act, homeless children and youth have the right to
+Under the McKinney-Vento Act, eligible children and youth have the right to

-- Receive transportation to go to the school they were attending prior to becoming homeless, if requested
+- Receive transportation to go to the school the school of origin, if requested

 - Enroll in and attend school without having a permanent address or available medical or educational records